haukex/sleep_until/README.md

 # using "int" here to start on a full second
 next_s = int(time()) + interval_s
 while True:
-    # calculate the next wakeup time and sleep until then
+    # calculate the next wake-up time and sleep until then
     now_s = time()
     # if the user's code takes longer than the interval, skip intervals
     while next_s < now_s: next_s += interval_s